 Channel ID: The radio frequency used for communication.
 Available channels vary according to the regulations in the country you specified in the Country drop-down list.
 Select a channel out of the available cannels or use the default channel.

-υ Security
+Security

-Data Encryption (WEP Mode): WEP (Wired Equivalent Privacy) is an authentication algorithm which encrypts your data and protects your Wireless LAN against eavesdropping.
+Data Encryption (WEP Mode): Select whether to use WEP (Wired Equivalent Privacy), an authentication algorithm which encrypts your data and protects your wireless network against eavesdropping.